tock/tock/doc/reference/trd101-time.md

 }
 ```

-Frequency is defined with an [associated type] of the `Time` trait
+Frequency is defined with an [associated type][associated_type]
-(`Time::Frequencey`).
-It MUST implement the `Frequency` trait, which
+of the `Time` trait (`Time::Frequencey`).
+It MUST implement the
-has a single method, `frequency`. `frequency` returns the frequency in
+`Frequency` trait, which has a single method, `frequency`. `frequency`
-Hz, e.g. 1MHz is 1000000.
-Clients can use this to write code that is
+returns the frequency in Hz, e.g. 1 MHz is 1000000.
+Clients can use this
-independent of the underlying frequency.
+to write code that is independent of the underlying frequency.

 An instance of `Time` or derived trait MUST NOT have a `Frequency`
 which is greater than its underlying frequency precision.
 It must be